 For the 1L treatment of unresectable or metastatic melanoma

-*Combination immune checkpoint blockade is associated with improved response rate, PFS, and OS compared with anti–PD-1 monotherapy.
-Considerations for using combination therapy vs monotherapy include: patient’s desire for potentially improved efficacy and willingness to take on a higher risk of toxicity; absence of comorbidities or autoimmune processes that would elevate the risk of irAEs; tumor burden and patient social support and preparedness to work with medical team to handle toxicities. †High-volume symptomatic disease BRAF+ patients may benefit from BRAF/MEK inhibition, as opposed to combination immunotherapy.
-Otherwise, nivolumab + ipilimumab is preferred first-line over BRAF/MEK therapy due to OS benefit.3 Category 1: Based upon high-level evidence (≥1 randomized phase 3 trials or high-quality, robust meta-analyses), there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate; Preferred intervention: Interventions that are based on superior efficacy, safety, and evidence, and when appropriate, affordability; Other recommended intervention: Other interventions that may be somewhat less efficacious, more toxic, or based on less mature data; or significantly less affordable for similar outcomes.4
+*Considerations for using combination therapy versus monotherapy include: patient’s desire for potentially improved efficacy and willingness to take on a higher risk of toxicity; absence of comorbidities or autoimmune processes that would elevate the risk of irAEs; tumor burden, patient social support, and preparedness to work with a medical team to handle toxicities.5 †High-volume symptomatic disease BRAF+ patients may benefit from BRAF/MEK inhibition, as opposed to combination immunotherapy.
+Otherwise, nivolumab + ipilimumab is preferred first-line over BRAF/MEK therapy.5 Category 1: Based upon high-level evidence (≥1 randomized phase 3 trials or high-quality, robust meta-analyses), there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate.5 Preferred intervention: Interventions that are based on superior efficacy, safety, and evidence; and, when appropriate, affordability.5 Other recommended intervention: Other interventions that may be somewhat less efficacious, more toxic, or based on less mature data; or significantly less affordable for similar outcomes.5

 Explore the 4-year data from the